carinatze/Workout-Manager/README.md

 - As a user, I want to be able to save my workout collection to file, and have the option to do so or not.
 - As a user, when I start the application, I want to be given the option to load my workout collection from a file.

+## Phase 4 Task 2
+I tested and designed the Workout class to be robust.
+The method setWorkoutLevel throws an InvalidLevelException when the level assigned is neither: beginner, intermediate, nor advanced.
+The test for the case where the exception is expected is in the WorkoutTest class called testSetWorkoutLevelInvalidException.
+Another case where the exception is not expected is called testSetWorkoutLevelValidToInvalidException, where at first the workout was set to a valid level; thus, no exception was expected, and changed to an invalid level, where the exception was later expected.
+I also had to make changes to the addWorkout method in JsonReader class.
+This is where we caught the InvalidLevelException when the user attempts to set the workout level, and if it is invalid, an exception would be thrown and is caught in this method.
+The method prints out a statement indicating that the level is invalid.